1.Telephone & Mobile Phones

 6. ATM

-You can find ATM machines nearly everywhere in the tourist parts of Thailand.
+You can find ATMs nearly everywhere in the tourist parts of Thailand.
 This is usually the best way to get the local currency, just check with your bank on international exchange fees.

-Update: ATM machines across the country now charge 150 Baht fee (around US $5) to take more money out with each transaction!
+Update: ATMs across the country now charge a 150 Baht fee (around US $5) to take more money out with each transaction!

-ATM machines will typically dispense 1000 and 500-baht notes but sometimes you can find the very handy 100-baht notes as well.
+ATMs will typically dispense 1000 and 500-baht notes, but sometimes you can find the very handy 100-baht notes as well.

 7. Clothing & Shoes

-Shorts, short skirts or revealing clothing are not allowed when visiting temples; Lightweight, easy to care clothing of cotton and fabrics are ideal all year round.
-A winter sweater or jacket may be needed for Chiang Mai area or cool season; When visiting temples & pagodas, shoes must be taken off, thus suggest you bring a pair of slippers.
-Check out the weather of Thailand and the best time to visit
+Shorts, short skirts, or revealing clothing are not allowed when visiting temples; Lightweight, easy-to-care clothing made of cotton and fabrics is ideal all year round.
+A winter sweater or jacket may be needed for Chiang Mai area or the cool season.
+When visiting temples & pagodas, shoes must be taken off, thus suggest you bring a pair of slippers.
+Check out the weather in Thailand and the best time to visit.

 8. Drinking Water & Food

 Drink only purified bottled water.
-Many hotels provide complimentary bottled water in rooms, and if not, it is very convenient to buy in the local store; only eat well-cooked meat and fish.
+Many hotels provide complimentary bottled water in rooms, and if not, it is very convenient to buy in the local store and only eat well-cooked meat and fish.
 Vegetables should be cooked and fruit peeled.
-Take a look at the tips of eating in Thailand
+Take a look at the tips for eating in Thailand

 9. Immigration